Skip to Content

 Preserving and Storing Fresh Herbs

-2. Freezing herbs – Pack delicate leaves in ice cube trays with olive oil, creating convenient cooking portions that maintain fresh taste.
+2. Freezing herbs – Pack delicate leaves into ice cube trays with olive oil or water, creating ready-to-use portions that lock in flavor.

 Using Spring Herbs in Cooking and Recipes